benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 *A table highlighting the largest deviations in performance across teams, focusing on both positive and negative performance changes.*

-5. **percentage_summary**: Although we area able to get the devation of each category in the step above, I thought it would insightful to get the perctange change across the statistical categories as well.
+5. **Percentage Summary**: Although we area able to get the devation of each category in the step above, I thought it would insightful to get the perctange summary change across the statistical categories as well.
 By getting the percentage, we can track which category had the highest change compared against it's season average.

 ![percentage_chart](https://github.com/user-attachments/assets/b6761b5e-4c25-4455-96df-d534b5fd3786)

-A pie chart focusing on the top 7 categories based on percentage change.
+*A pie chart focusing of the top 7 categories based on percentage change.*

 6. **Best Preforming Teams**: Lastly, I wanted to see if there was a common theme amogst the better preforming teams and how they faired across the rest of the regular season.
 Similarly to step 2, the **LAG()** function was utilized to help sepearte back-to-back games from the rest of the season.
 The focus of this query was simply wins and losses accumulated.